jmd-dk/concept/_sources/tutorial/working_remotely.rst.txt

 ``--local`` option to the ``concept`` script.
-This is because CO\ *N*\ CEPT has built-in support for submission of jobs to a job scheduler / queueing system / resource manager (specifically Slurm, TORQUE and PBS), and this is the default behavior when working remotely.
-If you are working remotely but do not intend to use a job shedular, keep using ``--local`` and skip the rest of this section.
+This is because CO\ *N*\ CEPT has built-in support for submission of jobs to a job scheduler / queueing system / resource manager (specifically Slurm, TORQUE and PBS), and this is the default behaviour when working remotely.
+If you are working remotely but do not intend to use a job scheduler, keep using ``--local`` and skip the rest of this section.